jbrgfx/windows-mixed-doubles-pairings/README.md

   %USERPROFILE%\Desktop\demo\show-script-output.py
   	(Python script that runs:
-  		notepad (used to edit females.csv and males.csv) run.bat
+  		notepad (used to edit females.csv and males.csv) and run.bat (runs Elixir to "Assign Courts)

   %USERPROFILE%\Desktop\demo\Assign Courts Mixed Doubles A shortcut that can be used to run an Elixir programming